Bicycle highway: Denmark

 In Denmark there exists a network of long-distance and high-speed cycle paths connecting the suburban areas of Copenhagen with the city core.
 There are eight routes in operation in September 2018.
 There are plans of building 45 routes with a total length of 476 km by 2021 in the cities and municipalities of the Capitol Region of Denmark.

-The first Danish route, C99, opened in 2012 between Vesterport Station in Vesterbro, Copenhagen and Albertslund, a western suburb.
+The first Danish route, C99, opened in 2012 between Vesterport railway station in Vesterbro, Copenhagen and Albertslund, a western suburb.
 The route cost 13.4 million DKK (approx. 1.8M EUR) and is 17.5 km long, built with few stops and new paths away from traffic.
 “Service stations” with air pumps are located at regular intervals, and where the route must cross streets, handholds and running boards are provided so cyclists can wait without having to put their feet on the ground.
 Similar projects have since been built in Germany among other countries.